lyra/react-native-sdk-payment-example/README.md

 - Your public key to initialize the SDK.
 This key can be found in the merchant back-office in Settings -> Shop -> API -> REST API Keys
 - Your REST API Server Name to initialize the SDK.
 This key can be found in the merchant back-office in Settings -> Shop -> API -> REST API Keys

+Attention: The sdk and its dependencies must be installed as dynamic

 ## Documentation

 Please check our documentation to understand how to integrate our SDK in your React Native application -> https://payzen.io/fr-FR/mobp/integration_guide/react_native/